 - Holistic Assessment: Evaluate technical skills, soft skills, cultural fit, and interpersonal dynamics.

-- Body Language: Observe non-verbal cues, confidence, and engagement.
+- Body Language: Observe confidence, engagement, and non-verbal cues.

 - Memorable Experience: Face-to-face interactions leave a lasting impression on candidates.